Julia Haart: Marriage and family life

 In the Haredi girls' schools, the primary focus had been on teaching religious observance, as well as on preparing to be godly wives and mothers.
 Haart had hoped to marry a rabbi, then to raise an observant family.
 During her school years, Haart had been called Julia, the Anglicized form of her Russian name Yulia.
 When she was 18, she changed her first name, "to the more Hebrew-sounding Talia, in order to attract a match".
 Haart's family began searching for a suitable match, with the help of a shadchan, upon Haart's graduation from seminary.

 At 19, Haart married her first husband, Yosef Hendler, a yeshiva student who was five years her senior.
-Yosef was himself a ba'al teshuva, who became religious while studying at the Wharton School in Philadelphia.
+Yosef was himself a ba'al teshuva, who became religious while studying at the Wharton School in United States.
 At the time of their marriage, Hendler had been a kollel student at Yeshiva Rabbi Chaim Berlin.
 The two began their married life together in Brooklyn; thereafter, the family moved to Monsey.

 Financial constraints necessitated that Yosef leave the kollel and work in the secular world.
 Yosef started working as a trading assistant at Lehman Brothers in New York City.
 Then Yosef took a job at Southern Energy, due to which the Hendler family moved to Atlanta.
 Some years later, the Hendlers moved to Monsey.
 The Hendler children were sent to Haredi schools in the Monsey area.